Search

 Calcium and Vitamin D Deficiency in Children

-Deficiency in childhood can have serious consequences including skeletal deformities, brittle bones that lead to frequent fracture, and a greater risk of osteoporosis in adulthood.
+Deficiency in childhood can have serious consequences including skeletal deformities, brittle bones that lead to frequent fractures, and a greater risk of osteoporosis in adulthood.
 (12)

 Fiber for Ages 2-5